fadden/CiderPress2/ndocs/top/SourceNotes.md

  - Examples/*: some simple command-line applications that demonstrate the use of the libraries.
  - MakeDist: build utility that creates distribution packages.
- - TestData: a collection of file archives and disk images, used by the DiskArc library tests and the cp2 command-line application tests.
+ - TestData: not actually a project.
+This is a collection of file archives and disk images, used by the DiskArc library tests and the cp2 command-line application tests.

 ## Tests ##